Feel confident that your internal controls are adequate, effective, and in compliance.

 - Blockchain and distributed ledger technology

 Note: SOC (system and organization controls) was previously known as service organization controls.
-The AICPA evolved the definition with the introduction of SOC for Cybersecurity in 2017.
+The AICPA changed the definition with the introduction of SOC for Cybersecurity in 2017.